 4. Encourage Open Communication

 Maintain transparent and open communication channels.
-When informed and allowed to voice their concerns, employees are better equipped to adapt to changes, improving overall workplace culture and resilience.
+When informed and can voice their concerns, employees are better equipped to adapt to changes, improving overall workplace culture and resilience.

 Key Factors to Consider: